 5. Decree Absolute

 The final stage.
 The original petitioner can apply for this final pronouncement six weeks and one day after they receive their Decree Nisi.
-If they fail to apply, the respondent, or other party, can apply instead, waiting a further three months to do so.
+If they fail to apply, the respondent, or other parties, can apply instead, waiting a further three months to do so.

 Quick doesn’t always mean easy